oroinc/documentation/user_guide/navigation/intro_nav_sidebar.rst

    * To change a number of displayed tasks, enter the required value into the **Number of tasks to show** field and click **OK**.

      .. image:: ../img/widgets/task_list/widgets_task_list_configuration.png
+        :alt: Enter the required value into the number of tasks to show field and click ok

 * **Remove**